|

 "Shhhh," replied Eowyn.

-Then came Elladan and Elrohir, with Richardis between them.
+Next, came Elladan and Elrohir, with Richardis riding between

 That, thought Eowyn, will raise some eyebrows in Minas